How to move beyond rough guesses and actually track margin by job.

 From Gut Feel to Real Control

-When you can pull up a project’s financials mid-way through – not just at year-end – you’re no longer managing by feel.
+When you can pull up a project’s financials mid way through and not just at year-end you’re no longer managing by feel.
 You’re making informed calls backed by data.
 That means quoting more confidently, creating more informative invoices to encourage quick payment, tracking employee or subcontractor costs, fixing cost issues before they snowball, and ultimately, growing without gambling.